-So, live Better and Live for Less are subjective.
-But as you can see from the information below, no matter where or how you live in Panama, there are many different ways you can live for less.
+So, Live Better and Live for Less are subjective.
+But as you can see from the information below, no matter where or how you live in Panama, you can live for less in many different ways.
 If you forego the big house with the big property, you will certainly reduce your costs.

-Sure some things will cost more.
+Sure some things will cost more in Panama.
 But there are many ways you can live better and live for less… much less.. in Panama.
-No matter what size home you live in, whether you rent or buy, there are many ways you can live for less in Panama.
+There are many ways you can live for less in Panama.
 See details below…

-The cost per kilowatt hour in Panama is the same that I paid in Texas.
-But the big difference is that in Boquete I don’t need an air conditioner or heater running 24/7 like I did in Texas, my electricity bill went from $250 – $350 a month to less than $30 per month.
+The cost per kilowatt-hour in Panama is the same that I paid in Texas.
+But the big difference is that in Boquete, where I live, I don’t need an air conditioner or heater running 24/7 as I did in Texas where my electricity bill went from $250 – $350 a month.
+In Boquete, my electric bill is under $30 a month.

 In Texas, I paid $70 per month for metered water.
-In Panama I pay $60 a year for unlimited water use which includes trash collection.
+In Panama, I pay $100 a year for unlimited water use.

 Plus I get an additional 25% discount off all utility costs because I’m over 55 and have a residency visa.